 A teacher asked her students to partition this rectangle into rows and columns to create lots of same-sized squares.

-Which model shows how Emma cut the brownies?
+Which model shows how Sarah cut the brownies?

 How many brownie squares did she bake?